 Create a file named

 fortrabbit.yml in the App's root folder of your project and include it into Git.
-After each push, the friendly fortrabbit bots will look for the file and parse it if existent.
+After each push, the friendly fortrabbit bots will look for the file and parse it if exists.

-# differentiate from the deployment files version: 2 # called before Composer runs pre: my-script.php arg1 arg2 arg3 # optional Composer settings composer: # Per default dist is prefered prefer-source: false # Resolves to the --no-dev parameter no-dev: false # Resolves to the --no-plugins parameter no-plugins: false # Resolves to the --no-scripts parameter no-scripts: false # called after Composer runs post: my-script.php arg1 arg2 arg3 # list of sustained folders in ~/htdocs.
+# differentiate from the deployment files version: 2 # called before Composer runs, so dependencies/libraries not guaranteed to be in place (must be a single PHP script) pre: my-script.php arg1 arg2 arg3 # optional Composer settings composer: # Per default dist is preferred prefer-source: false # Resolves to the --no-dev parameter, default is false no-dev: false # Resolves to the --no-plugins parameter, default is false no-plugins: false # Resolves to the --no-scripts parameter, default is false no-scripts: false # called after Composer runs (must be a single PHP script) post: my-script.php arg1 arg2 arg3 # list of sustained folders in ~/htdocs.
 If not given, then it defaults to the "vendor" folder sustained: - vendor

 A fortrabbit.yml which calls the PHP script